azavea/raster-vision/docs/codebase.rst

 Reporting IO
 ^^^^^^^^^^^^

-Raster Vision requires that configuration reports on it's input and output files, which allows it to tie together commands into a Directed Acyclic Graph of operations that the ``ExperimentRunner``\s can execute.
+Raster Vision requires that configuration reports on its input and output files, which allows it to tie together commands into a Directed Acyclic Graph of operations that the ``ExperimentRunner``\s can execute.
 The way this reporting happens is through the ``report_io`` method on configuration: